sam-maverick/messageme/README.md

 npx expo run:ios
 ```

-### Deploying and launching the app on an Android device directly (bare React Native)
+### Deploying and launching the app on an Android device directly

 This is known as a 'development build'.
 If you have not already, follow the steps explained in the '<u>Install with adb</u>' section of the [Expo Go 'Build APKs for Android Emulators and devices' guide](https://docs.expo.dev/build-reference/apk/#install-with-adb).